GoogleChrome/developer.chrome.com/site/en/blog/chrome-109-beta/index.md

 ### Snap border, outline and column-rule widths before layout

 Currently Blink snaps the border widths at paint time.
-This can cause a visible 1px gap between a parent element's border and a child's background when the border is rounded down during paint, since the snapping floors the value but the layout rounded it up to calculate the child’s position (for example, border-width is set to 10.75 pixels, rounded to 10px at paint time, but 11 at layout time).
+This can cause a visible 1px gap between a parent element's border and a child's background when the border is rounded down during paint.
+This happens because the snapping floors the value, but the layout rounds it up to calculate the child’s position (for example, border-width is set to 10.75 pixels, rounded to 10px at paint time, but 11 at layout time).
 By making this change Blink will behave like Gecko and WebKit, improving interoperability.

 ## MathML